oliglauser/atamid/README.md

 # Rig Animation with a Tangible and Modular Input Device
-Future home of the open hardware specifications software source code accompanying "Rig Animation with a Tangible and Modular Input Device" [Glauser et al. 2016].
+Future home of the open hardware specifications and software source code accompanying "Rig Animation with a Tangible and Modular Input Device" [Glauser et al. 2016].